zebus3d/CyclesColorBleeding/README.md

 # Fake Cycles Color Bleeding
-Manage easy your Fake Color Bleeding in Cycles
+Manage easy your Fake Color Bleeding in Blender 2.83 and Cycles